Gravydigger/blog/src/content/post/create-blog/index.md

 This resulted in me hating front end work due to having to work with raw HTML & CSS, so I wanted to use a framework this time.
 Now I'd probably should have used a framework like React, but I mainly wanted something that I thought was simple & easy to learn.
 I also wanted to make this new website a static one-paged website.
 After exploring my options, I found a framework called [Astro](https://astro.build/), which was in version 2.0 at the time.
 I liked the modularity of components, and made my very first website publicly available, hosted on GitHub.
 You can find the [repo here](https://github.com/Gravydigger/One-Paged-Website) for prosperity's sake, as well as what the website looked like on the [WayBack Machine](https://web.archive.org/web/20231214162654/https://gravydigger.net/).

-Now while I was very happy with the result of my website, there were a few issues with it that was caused due to my inexperience.
+Now while I was very happy with the result of my website, there were a few issues with it that were caused due to my inexperience.
 The main one was that the website had a poor mobile viewing experience.
 Another issue was the dependence on JavaScript.
 I'm a bit of a privacy nut, so I automatically have my browser disable rendering of any JavaScript on my browser.
 Sadly, to change to different sections of the website for viewing, you needed JavaScript enabled.
-While this isn't a bit deal for the average person, I'd rather have a website be completely usable without it.
+While this isn't a big deal for the average person, I'd rather have a website be completely usable without it.

 ### So why make a blog?

-[One of my friends](https://cubie87.github.io/) recently decided to make a blog to document their findings and to also keep a public record for what they have done, both for themselves and for others.
-I like the idea of publicly accessible archive of my thoughts, especially as I tend to have to refer to other websites and documentation to remind myself how to do certain things, like my post on [installing Arch Linux](/posts/arch-install).
+[One of my friends](https://cubie87.github.io/) recently decided to make a blog to document their findings and to also keep a public record of what they have done, both for themselves and for others.
+I like the idea of a publicly accessible archive of my thoughts, especially as I tend to have to refer to other websites and documentation to remind myself how to do certain things, like my post on [installing Arch Linux](/posts/arch-install).
 While it is true that anything on the internet stays there forever, time can make it really difficult to track down sources and information if they've been taken down, or if you can't remember where a vital piece of information is that you remember viewing but can't quite remember what it was.

 ## The actual blog making

-Now with the preamble out of the way let's get to the meat of this post.
+Now with the preamble out of the way, let's get to the meat of this post.

 ### Picking a template

-Now I knew I was gonna make my website in Astro as that was what I was most familiar with, but my lack of experience with web dev made me want to piggyback on someone else's work that knows what they are doing instead to make an actually decent website.
+Now I knew I was gonna make my website in Astro as that was what I was most familiar with, but my lack of experience with web dev made me want to piggyback on the work of someone else that knows what they are doing instead to make an actually decent website.
 I also wanted to try out [Tailwind](https://tailwindcss.com/) since I've heard it makes CSS easier to use and manage.

 After having a look at the options, these where my top 3 choices: